summerxhf/blog/dynamic/blog_markdown/mysql/mysqlencoding.md

 **2 modify my.cnf
 my my.cnf is path is /etc/my.cnf**

-you can use find comd to find it.
+you can use find cmd to find it.

 ```
 [root@xhf_cloud etc]# vi my.cnf